The Timeline ESL game is based on the card game of the same name, in which players try and put famous historical events in chronological order.

 If you have the Internet and a projector, the easiest way to play is as a class, using our interactive Timeline game.

-If playing with papers, divide the students into groups of four.
-Each student in the group is an individual team.
-Give each group a set of events.
+If playing with events on paper, divide the students into groups of three or four.
+The group sits around a table, with each student in the group playing an individual team.
+Give each group a set of events, which are placed face down in the middle of the table.

 Game

-- Each team is dealt a random event.
+- Each team is dealt one random event to start their own timeline.

-- The teams then take turns taking one new random event (event-only side up if playing on paper) and trying to place their events in chronological order.
-They must use the spoken target language to describe their move before they make it.
+- The team(s) attempts to place their new event in the correct position on their timeline.
+They must use the spoken target language to describe their move (the position of the new event relative to existing events) before they make it.

 Target Language

 In the Timeline ESL game, the students must use the target language correctly, or their move is not valid.
-You can use this game to practise the past simple (beginner and low intermediate) or past perfect simple (intermediate and advanced), as a review warmer or part of the main class.
+You can use this game to practise the past simple (beginner and low intermediate) or past perfect simple (intermediate and advanced), as part of the main class or even as a review warmer.

 If practising the past simple, students must say their event in the past simple before playing it, along with that of another event for reference.
 For example, I think the USA became independent after Columbus arrived in the Americas.